i-e-b/GitBuildPlatform/ReadMe.md

 How to setup
 ============
-Change "_build/EnsureDependencies.ps1" to match your requirements Change "_rules/Modules.rule" to includ all your solution repos as "Folder = repourl" lines Update "_rules/DependencyPatterns.rule" and "_rules/DependencyPath.rule" to match your binary and library-folder conventions.
+* Change "_build/EnsureDependencies.ps1" to match your requirements
+* Change "_rules/Modules.rule" to include all your solution repos as "Folder = repourl" lines
+* Update "_rules/DependencyPatterns.rule" and "_rules/DependencyPath.rule" to match your binary and library-folder conventions.

 How to use
 ==========